Hormone Replacement for Women. Primer Part 2: Progesterone and Testosterone

 By Jen Ahlberg, PhD

-If there were a pill that could reduce your risk of heart disease by 40%, slash your risk of type 2 diabetes by 50%, and significantly lower your chances of depression and dementia—all with zero negative side effects—it would be the most profitable drug in human history.
+If there were a pill that could reduce your risk of heart disease by 40%, slash your risk of type 2 diabetes by 50%, and significantly lower your chances of depression and dementia — all with zero negative side effects — it would be the most profitable drug in human history.
+Your doctor would be negligent not to prescribe it.
+Yet, this "miracle drug" already exists.
+It’s called exercise.
+It’s time we stop viewing the gym as a hobby and start viewing it as the most powerful pharmacy on the planet.

 Hormone Replacement Therapy for Women.
 Primer Part 1: Estrogen